Ultramann/Numeric-Python-Intro/README.md

 #### Base Python
 </a>

 This k-means implementation lives under the name `base_python` in the `kmeans.py` script.
-The meat of it however is implemented in two functions: `get_new_assignments` and `calculate_new_centroids`.
+The meat of it, however, is implemented in two functions: `get_new_assignments` and `calculate_new_centroids`.
 Let's look at both now.

 ##### Getting New Centroid Assignments
 ```python